alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 Classes and Objects in Java
 -----------------------------
 A class in a object oriented language like Java is the definition of a concept from a particular domain, and an object it's an instance of this abstraction.
 Also we can talk about classes as object constructors or a "blueprint" for creating objects.
-Inmutability applies to classes and objects created from this definitions.
+Immutability applies to classes and objects created from this definitions.

 Plain old Java objects - POJO
 ---------------------------------